 The generosity of our donors enables the School of Law to award annual restricted and endowed scholarships.
 Each year, a number of currently enrolled School of Law students are selected for these scholarships based on financial need, academic merit, and personal achievement.

-These scholarships are available to currently enrolled School of Law students only.
+These scholarships are available to currently enrolled JD students only.
 Application period opens October of each academic year.

 The following scholarships require special applications.
 These should be completed instead of the general form: